Wrongful Death from Personal Injury

 Wrongful death claims allege, as their basis, that the deceased died as a result of the negligence or liability of another.
-The deceased’s surviving relatives, dependents, or beneficiaries may bring suit against those claimed to have been responsible, seeking monetary damages to compensate for the losses.
+The deceased’s surviving relatives, dependents, or beneficiaries may bring suits against those claimed to have been responsible, seeking monetary damages to compensate for the losses.
 Each state has its own statute covering the viability of claims for wrongful death, and not every state follows the same guidelines, principles, or rules.
 A personal injury attorney in your state can advise you on whether you have a valid wrongful death claim and can help you pursue that claim to the best possible outcome.

 Laws on Wrongful Death Resulting from Personal Injuries Vary from State to State